curl/everything-curl/libcurl-verbose.md

 often explains why it can be done like that or what the problem is for the moment.

-The next life safer when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode" with `CURLOPT_URL`:
+The next lifesaver when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode" with `CURLOPT_VERBOSE`:

     CURLcode ret = curl_easy_setopt(handle, CURLOPT_VERBOSE, 1L);

-When libcurl is told to be verbose it will mention transfer related details and information to stderr while the transfer is ongoing.
+When libcurl is told to be verbose it will mention transfer-related details and information to stderr while the transfer is ongoing.
 This is awesome to figure out why things fail and to learn exactly what libcurl does when you ask it different things.
 You can redirect the output elsewhere by changing stderr